mattou07/iis-builder/README.md

 - IIS-Site-Name should be the name of the IIS site
 - App-Pool-Name is the name of the App Pool for the site, ideally this should be the same as the IIS Site Name
-- Bindings is a comma separated list, you can specify multiple bindings and the script will add them to your IIS site bindings
+- Bindings is a comma separated list, you can specify multiple bindings and the script will add both a HTTP and HTTPS binding to your IIS site

-Now just run the script and it will attempt to build the site for you.
+Then run the script by right clicking the **IIS-Builder.ps1** file and clicking **Run with Powershell** or typing **.\IIS-Builder.ps1** inside powershell if its open in your web root.

+No need to open an eleveted powershell session it will open its own elevated session.

+## Additional tips

-## Attaching script to Visual Studio Post build event
+### Attaching script to Visual Studio Post build event

 This script can be setup as a post build event in Visual Studio, so every time you build the project the script will run.